Domain Awareness System: Software

-A machine learning algorithm known as Patternizr is included in the DAS, which connects potential criminal suspects to other unsolved crimes in order to speed arrests and close old cases.
+A machine learning algorithm known as Patternizr is included in the DAS, which connects similar unsolved crimes in order to speed arrests and close old cases.
 The algorithm is trained on a decade of historic police data of manually identified crime patterns.
 Patternizr came into use in 2017 when the NYPD hired one hundred civilian analysts to use it.
 The algorithm now processes over six hundred reports per week.
 When prompted about the potential for racism embedded into the algorithm, the NYPD responded that the algorithm does not provide different results than a random sampling of police reports.
 However critics have expressed skepticism, arguing that historical police reports already demonstrate racial bias.
 Patternizr was released publicly with the intent that it be used and replicated in other police departments.

 Live camera feeds are passed through algorithms which detect for suspicious behavior such as unattended bags or entry to restricted areas, and raise these feeds to officer attention via an alert if detected.